Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

-Given a sufficiently long trajectory of coarse-grained states, two natural and crucial questions arise: (i) is it possible to determine the transition topology and even all transition rates between all microstates? (ii) If complete recovery of transition rates is impossible, is it still possible to determine whether the system is in equilibrium or in a nonequilibrium steady state (NESS) and even estimate the values of some macroscopic thermodynamic quantities?
-Over the past two decades, numerous studies have partially answered these two questions; however, there is still a lack of a unified theory for general systems.
+Given a sufficiently long trajectory of coarse-grained states, two natural and crucial questions arise: (i) is it possible to determine the transition topology and even all transition rates between all microstates? (ii) If complete recovery of transition rates is impossible, is it still possible to determine whether the system is in an equilibrium state or in a nonequilibrium steady state (NESS) and even estimate the values of some macroscopic thermodynamic quantities?
+The detection of nonequilibrium is important since in an NESS, there are nonzero net fluxes between microstates, indicating that the system is externally driven with concomitant entropy production \cite{qian2000pumped, li2002kinetic, witkoskie2006testing, tu2008nonequilibrium, amann2010communications, jia2015second, skinner2021estimating, harunari2022learn, van2022thermodynamic, van2023thermodynamic, ghosal2023entropy}.
+Over the past two decades, numerous studies have partially answered these questions; however, there is still a lack of a unified theory for general systems.

-Among these studies, some \cite{flomenbom2005can, flomenbom2006utilizing, flomenbom2008universal} focus on transition topology inference; some \cite{deng2003identifying, xiang2006identifying, xiang2024identifying} focus on transition rate inference with a given transition topology; some \cite{witkoskie2006testing, tu2008nonequilibrium, amann2010communications, jia2015second} investigate nonequilibrium detection based on a two-state coarse-grained trajectory.
+Among these studies, some \cite{bruno2005using, flomenbom2005can, flomenbom2006utilizing, flomenbom2008universal} focus on transition topology inference; some \cite{deng2003identifying, xiang2006identifying, xiang2024identifying} focus on transition rate inference with a given transition topology; some \cite{qian2000pumped, li2002kinetic, witkoskie2006testing, tu2008nonequilibrium, amann2010communications, jia2015second} investigate nonequilibrium detection based on a two-state coarse-grained trajectory.
 Recently, several studies have estimated the values of some macroscopic thermodynamic quantities, such as entropy production and cycle affinities, based on partial observations \cite{skinner2021estimating, harunari2022learn, van2022thermodynamic, van2023thermodynamic, ghosal2023entropy}.
-In this study, we develop a novel approach based on sufficient statistics, and completely solve the problems of parameter inference and nonequilibrium detection for a general Markovian system with an arbitrary number of microstates and an arbitrary number of coarse-grained clusters.
+In this study, we develop a sufficient statistics approach and set up a theoretical framework of parameter recovery and nonequilibrium detection for a general Markovian system with a given transition topology.
+Our results only depend on data available from a sufficient long trajectory between coarse-grained states.

 \emph{Model} --- We consider an $N$-state molecular system modeled by a continuous-time Markov chain $(X_s)_{s\ge 0}$ with microstates $x = 1,\cdots,N$ and generator matrix $Q = (q_{xy})$, where $q_{xy}$ denotes the transition rate from state $x$ to state $y$ whenever $x\neq y$ and $q_{xx} = -\sum_{y\neq x}q_{xy}$.
 Recall that the transition diagram of the Markovian system is a directed graph with vertex set $V = \{1,\cdots,N\}$ and edge set $E = \{(x,y):q_{xy}>0\}$.
 Experimentally, it often occurs that not all microstates can be observed --- what can be observed are often some coarse-grained states, each being composed of multiple microstates.
 Specifically, we assume that the $N$ microstates can be divided into $n$ coarse-grained states $A_1,\cdots,A_n$ (Fig. \ref{model}(a)).
 We also assume that the observation is an infinitely long trajectory of coarse-grained states (Fig. \ref{model}(b)) \cite{flomenbom2005can, flomenbom2006utilizing, flomenbom2008universal}.